Muzak

-Muzak is an American brand of background music played in retail stores and other public establishments.
-The name has been in use since 1934 and has been owned by various companies.
+Muzak is an American brand of background music played in retail stores and other public establishments owned by Mood Media.

+The name Muzak, a blend of music and the popular camera brand name Kodak, has been in use since 1934 and has been owned by various companies.
+The word Muzak has been a registered trademark of Muzak LLC since December 21, 1954.

 In 1981, Westinghouse bought the company and ran it until selling it to the Fields Company of Chicago, publishers of the Chicago Sun-Times, on September 8, 1986.
+Muzak was based in various Seattle, Washington, locations from 1986 to 1999, after which it moved its headquarters to outside Charlotte in 2000.
 Formerly owned by Muzak Holdings, the brand was purchased in 2011 by Mood Media in a deal worth US$345 million.
-Muzak was based in various Seattle, Washington locations from 1986 to 1999, after which it moved its headquarters to South Carolina in 2000.

-The word Muzak has been a registered trademark since December 21, 1954, of Muzak LLC.
-In the United States, due in part to the company’s market dominance, Muzak has come to be used to refer to most forms of background music, regardless of source.
-It may also be referred to as "elevator music" or "lift music."
+In the United States, due in part to the market dominance of Muzak Holdings, Muzak came to be used to refer to most forms of background music, regardless of source.
+The term is also commonly used in English vernacular as a pejorative for music considered bland and insubstantial.
+This makes Muzak an example of a genericized trademark.
+Muzak may also be referred to as "elevator music" or "lift music" (see also Music on hold).
 Though Muzak Holdings was for many years the best-known supplier of background music, and is commonly associated with elevator music, the company itself did not supply music to elevators.
-Since 1997, Muzak has used original artists for its music, except on its Environmental channel.